puppetlabs/puppet-lint/README.md

 ## Compatibility warning

-Version 3.0.0 and above will no longer support Puppet 6 environments.
+This tool is only supported on Puppet 7 & 8 environments.
 In cases where Puppet Lint is required in an environment with Puppet 6, we recommend pinning to version 2.5.2.

 ## Installation